Brightspace/CIVersionPropsWriter/README.md

-# CIVersionPropsWriter
+# dotnet-ci-version-properties

-Utility for generating Microsoft.NET.Sdk project version properties.
+.NET Core tool for generating project version properties from a CI environment.

 Versioning: